cktan/s3pool/Design.md

 ### REFRESH

-Refresh the `__list__` file of a bucket.
-This file will rot over time, and user should schedule a CRON job to call REFRESH from time to time.
-If there are multiple s3pools serving the same bucket, the REFRESH need to be scheduled on only one of the s3pool servers.
+Refresh the internal dictionary on known files in a bucket.
+This file will rot over time, and is refreshed automatically from time to time.

 Syntax: ["REFRESH", "bucket"]